FIWARE/ops.Fidash/docs/user_guide/user_guide.md

 Another interesting feature is the **zooming** function.
 By clicking _shift_ key while using the scroll, horizontal zooming happens, allowing to select the time-frame to be shown.
 Calendar can be also dragged horizontally to move on the current zoom level.
 Zooming function ranges from years to hours level.

+### Exporting to ICS

+FITOOKIT did create the backend, and a public ICS calendar is exported with the events of every region in a single calendar.
+This calendar, accessible at URL [http://130.206.113.159:8085/api/v1/ics/maintenanceCalendarFiwareLab](http://130.206.113.159:8085/api/v1/ics/maintenanceCalendarFiwareLab), can be integrated in Outlook, Thunderbird, OS X's Calendar, Google Calendar, etc. This would be the basic instructions for integrating the calendar:

+* Microsoft Outlook: On Calendar Ssection, `Open calendar` -> `From Internet`, and paste the URL
+* OS X's Calendar: Click on `File` -> `New calendar subscription...` and paste the URL
+* Google Calendar: Go to calendar setiings, and click on the link `Browse interesting calendars` which is located below the list of personal calendars.
+On next screen click on `Add by URL` and paste the URL.

+    > Google Calendar does refresh external ICSs on an un-specified frequency that seems to be around 24 hours.

 ## Monitoring

 ### Monitoring regions